 But if you aren’t interested in making money from West Coast Swing, this doesn’t mean you are a powerless participant.
 Anyone of any ability level can contribute to any of these goals at any level of involvement or commitment, in order to grow your community.
 Get inspired by the list of ideas below and feel free to contribute your own in the comments.

-In light of our common goals, here are some ways you can inspire and grow your WCS community:
+In light of our common goals, here are some ways you can inspire and grow your WCS community.
+These are just a brainstorm list of ideas – just a sample of the upcoming Swing Literacy Community Building Program we have in the works – stay tuned!

 - Organize group privates with a local or visiting Pro